How to Prepare for the Threat of Garbage

 How to Prepare for the Threat of Garbage in the City

-Talk to Your Neighbors: Yes, I get that most people do not want to listen to preppers and our craziness.
-However, you can talk to them about starting a compost, recycling, and limiting the amount of trash that they generate, and thus help the environment.
+Talk to Your Neighbors: Yes, I get that most people don’t want to listen to preppers and our suggestions.
+However, you can talk to them about starting a compost pile, recycling various items, and limiting the amount of trash that they generate, and thus help the environment.

-The less trash you have around you when SHTF, the better it will be.
+The less trash you have around you after a disaster hits, the better it will be.

-Have a Bug Out Location: If you live in a place where garbage could literally bury much of the city, consider having a bug out location out of the city.
-Talk to friends, family, or find a cheap place to buy where you can go.
+Have a Bug-Out Location: If you live in a place where garbage could bury much of the city, consider having a bug-out location out of the city.
+Talk to friends, and family, or find a cheap place to buy where you can go.

 Final Word

-Although garbage may be the last thing on your mind, it is still a big threat to our survival when SHTF.
+Although garbage may be the last thing on your mind, it is still a big threat to our survival after a disaster hits.
 Many people can die from the disease and toxicity of garbage that we can’t get rid of.

-You need to have garbage disposal built into your plan, especially if you live in the city.
+You must have garbage disposal built into your plan, especially if you live in the city.

 What is your plan?
 Share it in the comments below!
 Thanks for being prepared for the unexpected.
 May God bless this world, Linda